abilian/nua/nua-cli/readme.md

 Command-line interface for Nua.

-Used by developers and devops people to deploy and manage applications on local nua installation.
+Used by developers and devops people to deploy and manage applications.

 ## Usage